Angela-001/South_Carolina_Precipitation_Prediction/README.md

 ## Overview

 This project investigates daily precipitation prediction in South Carolina using historical NOAA climate data collected between 2000 and 2023.
-Multiple machine learning algorithms were evaluated to compare regression and binary classification approaches.
+Multiple machine learning models were evaluated using walk-forward time-series validation.
+Both regression and binary classification approaches were compared to determine which produced the most accurate precipitation predictions.

 The project demonstrates an end-to-end machine learning workflow, including data preparation, feature engineering, model development, hyperparameter tuning, model evaluation, and final prediction on unseen 2024 data.